 Pursuant to our SOP, the board is authorized to issue options to officers and employees to acquire common shares at such prices as the board may determine, provided the price is more than the minimum price permitted by the Toronto Stock Exchange.
 Independent directors are not eligible to receive stock options under the SOP.
-At present, the TSX requires the price to be no less than the weighted average price of our common shares on the last 5 trading days before the day of the grant by the board.
+The SOP and the TSX require the price to be no less than the weighted average price of our common shares on the last 5 trading days after the latter of: a) the day of the grant by the board, or b) the release of the press release if material information was also considered by the board at the meeting where the options were granted.